flexycode/CCPRGG1L_FUNDAMENTALS_COM23P/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License and National University.

-Feel free to use this template as your README file for your Java project.
-Adjust the URLs, descriptions, and any other details to match your specific project information.

 # 📫Changelogs
-## [1.0.0] - 2024-01-24
+## [1.0.0] - 2024-02-13
 ### Added
 - Uploaded the Exercise
 - Added breakdown and documentation
--
--
--

 ### Changed
--
+- Changed some java source code file
--
+- 📫

 ### Fixed
--
+- Fixed some error in java methods and classes
--
+- 📫

 #### [Back to Table of Content](#introduction)